epfl-ada/ada-2024-project-conquistada/README.md

 The given CMU Movie Dataset Corpus, although being interesting, lacks data: for instance, many box-office revenues are missing.
 To complete them, [this TMDb Kaggle Dataset](https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies/data) seemed interesting for us.
 Note that the dataset used in `results.ipynb` is already processed in `src/data/dataprocessing.py` and includes both data from CMU and TMDb datasets.

-Inflation is also a parameter that should not be neglected.
-All the cost/revenue data should be scaled according to the inflation between the year of production of a given movie and today.
-[This dataset containing the history of inflation rate in the US](https://www.macrotrends.net/global-metrics/countries/USA/united-states/inflation-rate-cpi) will be very useful for this.
-Knowing all the annual inflation rates, computing the cumulative rates for every year and applying them to the money-related values will be feasible.

 ## Methods

 **1. Data pre-processing:**
+  + Cleaning datasets (remove rows with missing values, dropping unnecessary columns) and merging them.
   + Transforming the numerical columns to numbers
-  + Transforming columns that list things to actual lists.
+  + Transforming columns that list things to arrays.
 This makes handling the data easier, such as for one hot encoding
   + One-hot encoding of categorical data (genre, language…)
-  + Scaling of cost/revenue to take time into consideration.
-Transforming revenue to log revenue, to account for the skewed distribution of revenues (see notebook)
+  + Transforming revenue to log revenue, to account for the skewed distribution of revenues

 **2. Initial data analysis:**
-  + plotting success vs different features
+  + plotting movie success vs different features
     + scatter plots for continuous features (runtime, budget, year…)
     + bar plots for categorical data (languages, actors…)
   + Computation of Pearson/Spearman correlation coefficients
+  + Analysis of movie summaries: novelty, sentiment analysis, readability...
   + Regression analysis, and Random Forest for feature importance
-  + Analysis of movie summaries, sentiment analysis, readability...

 **3. Comparative study between financially successful and highly rated movies:**
   + Clustering: Establish clusters of movies according to their genre, budget, country of production...